Gardener’s Start Your Seeds!

 The magic ‘Sprouting’ number is 72 degrees for most plants.
 Bottom heat can be provided by a HydroFarm germination station.
 A clip-on utility light with a 100 watt bulb positioned near the bottom of the containers will work.
 Leave the light on until germination.
 (If seeds require darkness for germination cover them with cardboard)

 A sunny window is not enough light alone for growing.
 Plants tend to stretch and become leggy and weak.
-Fluorescent lights work well and are economical to use.
+LED and/or Fluorescent lights work well and are economical to use.
 Place your seedlings 2 inches from the bulbs.
 Healthy little plants need 14 – 16 hours of light per day.
 Rotate plantings, the middle tubes produce the most light.
 Keep light fixtures clean, replace bulbs yearly.
 When possible furnish seedlings with natural sunlight along with artificial light.

 Have your plant markers ready when you plant.
 If you’re having family competition, write down the names on the markers.